 Georgia Articles of Incorporation are the documents used by the state of Georgia to register professional corporations.
 An incorporator is responsible for ensuring a corporation gains legal recognition by filing and submitting the Articles of Incorporation.

 The incorporator can either be one of the initial directors or an agency specializing in this line of work.
 Since Georgia doesn’t provide forms for the Articles of Incorporation, you’ll need to draft your own, which can be tedious.
-If you complete the process yourself, the filing fee for the Articles of Incorporation is $100 online and $110 for paper submissions.
-Multiple payment options are available depending on how you file.
+The state charges a filing fee, and multiple payment options are available depending on how you file (online or by mail).